OpenDSA/OpenDSA/RST/source/Glossary.rst

       sorting routine pass in a comparator function to define how records in the collection are to be compared.

+   complete binary tree
+      A binary tree where the nodes are filled in row by row, with the bottom row filled in left to right.
+      Due to this requirement, there is only one tree of :math:`n` nodes for any value of :math:`n`.
+      Since storing the records in an array in row order leads to a simple mapping from a node's position in the array to its parent, siblings, and children, the array representation is most commonly used to implement the complete binary tree.
+      The :term:`heap` data structure is a complete binary tree with partial ordering constraints on the node values.

    composite type
       A type whose members have subparts.
 For example, a typical database record.
 Another term for this is :term:`aggregate type`.